joaovitorkazap/custom-bootstrap-datetime-picker/README.md

 # custom-bootstrap-datetime-picker
-Bootstrap Datetime Picker adapted for Bootstrap 4
+Bootstrap Datetime Picker adapted for Bootstrap 4 (still in test)

 Note: take the js and css from the build folder